Unco3892/semf-paper/README.md

 - `data/`: Contains the datasets used in our experiments.
 These are automatically generated once you run the experiment scripts within `src/experiments/`.
 - `paper/`: Contains scripts for generating LaTeX tables fromthe results and the final hyperparameters.
 - `results/`: Stores the results of all parameter sweeps and hyperparameter configurations.
 - `sweep_hyperparams_final.csv` : Contains the hyperparameters used in the final model (or complete which is used also for the missing in `src.experiments.local.evaluate_results_local.py` or `src.experiments.wandb.evaluate_results_wandb.py`).
-- `sweep_results_complete.csv` : Contains the results of the final model.
+- `sweep_results_complete.csv` : Contains the raw results of the SEMF model.
+- `sweep_results_conformalized.csv` : Contains the results of the final model with the conformalized intervals.
+- `sweep_results.csv` : Contains the results of the final model with the conformalized intervals.
 - `src/`: The source code required to replicate our experiments, including model training and evaluation scripts.
 - `example.py`: An example script to demonstrate the usage of the SEMF model.
 - `tests/` : Contains tests for the main SEMF algorithm.